addygupta21/CollabCam/README.md

-# Welcome to CodeCam
+# Welcome to CollabCam

-CodeCam is a web platform specifically designed for conducting Online Coding interviews.
+CollabCam is a web platform specifically designed for conducting Online Coding interviews.
 Interviewers can start a new session call and share the code of the session with the interviewee.
 The interviewee then uses this session code to join the room where the interviewer is present.

 ## Features